 This process continually repeats while the product is turned on and keeps the room free from contaminants.

-Once a bond is made, these particles become too heavy to stay in the air.
+The process behind how an ionizer works is that it sends out electrically charged ions into the air that bond with harmful impurities.
+And once a bond is made, these particles become too heavy to stay in the air.

 As you can see, the major advantage that a HEPA air purifier vs Ionizer has is that the HEPA unit actually traps the airborne contaminants and stops them from reentering the air you breathe.

 >> See all of Amazon's Best Selling Air Purifiers <<